-PEP support facilitates collaboration between local researchers and stakeholders to produce contextualized, policy-relevant evidence.
+PEP's unique research support program facilitates collaboration between local researchers and stakeholders to produce contextualized, policy-relevant evidence.
 We foster best practices in policy engagement and communication to increase evidence use.
 We also support research teams to promote evidence use within local institutions and through public engagement via national events and the media.

 Below are links to annual or periodic series of impact stories reported by PEP project teams supported since 2013.